Monochrome astrophotography techniques: Monochrome image processing

 Monochrome astrophotography also requires a greater number of calibration frames.
-Calibration frames are used capture artefacts and dust on the image sensor and filter, and light gradients due to internal reflections in the optical train.
+Calibration frames are used capture artifacts and dust on the image sensor and filter, and light gradients due to internal reflections in the optical train.
 These can then be removed from the final image.
 Monochrome imaging requires the use of three individual filters to produce a colour image.
 This means three sets of calibration frames must be generated and applied during the image processing stage.
 This therefore increases the amount of images that need to be stored, requiring greater amounts of storage space.